code-423n4/2023-07-chainlink/README.md

 they take effect.
 For example, a user that disagrees with a configuration change might choose to withdraw funds stored in OWNED contracts before they can be executed.
 (Though the exact mechanism and assumptions around how this would work are out of scope.)

+We may use `RBACTimelock.blockFunctionSelector` to prevent specific functions on the `OWNED` contracts from being called through the regular propose-execute flow.

 Proposers can also cancel so that they may "undo" proposals with mistakes in them.

 The `CallProxy` is intentionally callable by anyone.
 Offchain tooling used for